Educational Sciences and Humanities - PhD

 The candidate will …

-Be able to formulate research questions and plan research and scientific development.
+• Be able to formulate relevant research questions and to plan and carry out research and professional scientific work.

-Be able to carry out research and academic development work at a high international level.
+• Carry out research and professional development work at a high international level.

-Be able to deal with complex academic issues and critically analyse and challenge established knowledge and research practices within educational sciences and humanities.
+• Be able to handle complex academic questions, and also to critically analyze and challenge established knowledge and research practices within educational science and the humanities.

 General competencies

-Be able to identify ethical issues and perform their research with academic integrity.
+• Identifing ethical issues and conduct their research with professional/academic integrity.

-Be able to participate in complex academic and/or multidisciplinary work tasks and projects.
+• Participating in complex academic and interdisciplinary tasks and projects.

 Career prospects

-The doctoral degree in educational science and humanities qualifies for research activities at a high professional and academic level, and for other work in society that requires both analytical competence and social understanding and where it is necessary to master scientific methods of working and scientific insights.
+The doctoral programme in educational sciences and humanities qualifies candidates for research activities at a high academic level, and for other work in society that requires both analytical competence and social understanding and where it is necessary to master scientific methods and insights.

-The degree further qualifies for research, teaching, development, supervision and dissemination at universities and university colleges, and at other public and private institutions.
+The degree qualifies for further research, teaching, development, supervision and dissemination at universities and university colleges, and at other public and private institutions and organisations.

 Course assessment